ashwinsekar18/mirror-quickstart-java/README.md

 Please see here for more information: https://developers.google.com/glass/quickstart/java

-## Google AppEngine Support
+## AppEngine Fork

-This is a modified version of the example code that makes it possible run it on Google AppEngine platform.
+The goal of this fork is to make the example app run on Google AppEngine.

-Don't forget to edit appengine-web.xml and oauth.properties.
+### List of Notable Changes

+* Add AppEngine dependencies to Maven POM
+* Drop direct Jetty dependency in favor of AppEngine
+* Replace deprecated shared memory credential store to AppEngine's own based on [Datastore](https://developers.google.com/appengine/docs/java/storage#app_engine_datastore)

+### Usage

+Edit appengine-web.xml and replace placeholders with your app ID and version.
+You also need to get oauth credentials to use Mirror API.

+Build and test app on your computer with `mvn appengine:devserver` command.

+Deploy your application into the cloud with `mvn appengine:update` command.

+Enjoy!

 ## License